 Outside the Wire

-A bespoke drug and alcohol service offering confidential advice and support to current and ex HM Forces personnel and their families, across Norfolk, Suffolk and Essex.
+A bespoke drug and alcohol service offering confidential advice and support to current and ex HM Forces personnel and their families, across Norfolk, Suffolk, Essex, and Cambridgeshire.

 Our highly-trained and experienced workers, who are themselves ex-Forces, have a particular understanding of the needs and issues faced by veterans, current serving personnel, and their families.

-We offer innovative, comprehensive support which includes confidential meetings at the location of your choice across Norfolk, Suffolk and Essex.
+We offer innovative, comprehensive support which includes confidential meetings at the location of your choice across Norfolk, Suffolk, Essex, and Cambridgeshire.
 We are sensitive to the complexities of military life and the often understandable resistance to admitting the extent of any personal issues, especially those relating to: PTSD and other mental health; alcohol and drug use; domestic violence and family related issues.

 I’m a sufferer of PTSD, depression and anxiety.
 Paul has build a strong report with me from day one and enabled me to open up about whats really going on in my life and to take a step back and actually evaluate everything.
 He has encouraged me to focus on the positive things in my life much more and even offered me a challenge of improving my fitness.